 - Teacher training is critical.
 To effectively educate our students about personal finance, we need confident, well-trained educators.

 - Funding is needed to ensure that these classes are offered to all high school students.

 - Educators need easy access to quality curriculum, lesson plans, calculators, videos, games, applications, activities, projects, case studies, articles and expert volunteer speakers.
-This can often be provided to educators online by the state.
+A state's online education platform is ideal for providing these tools.

 How Do Grade A & B States Deliver Personal Finance to High School Students?